Hydrogen Production with Storage & Distribution Facilities

-VoltH2 plans on building an initial 25 MW green hydrogen production plant, using electrolysers powered only by renewable energy sources.
+VoltH2 plans on developing an initial 25 MW green hydrogen production plant, using electrolysers powered only by renewable energy sources.

 The facility will have dedicated hydrogen storage and access to multimodal transport systems to support the distribution of H2 beyond the immediate locality.

-VoltH2 will install an onsite H2 fueling station for the supply of hydrogen directly to lorries, trucks and other vehicles.
+VoltH2 will assess the feasibility of installing an onsite H2 fueling station for the supply of hydrogen directly to lorries, trucks and other vehicles.

 The project will be designed to be scalable in phases, up to a target of 100MW by 2030.